 Potted plants and elegant string lights are no-brainers for an outdoor area.
 Why not up the ante a bit with tables and floor lamps, area rugs, and artwork as well?
 These pieces add ambiance and help blur the lines between the indoors and outdoor living space.

 Outdoors is the New Indoors

 Speaking of indoors to outdoors, don’t forget to take advantage of that deck or patio.
 Use it to dine al fresco, to tuck into your newest library book, or just sit and enjoy nature.
 Whether you’re flying solo or entertaining company, the natural atmosphere of the outdoors always makes the perfect backdrop.

-Just because it’s hot and humid this summer, it’s never too late to do a little outdoor refresh.
+It may be hot and humid this summer, but that doesn’t mean that a little outdoor refresh is impossible.
 By updating furniture, adding color, texture, and comfort to your space, you’ll be able to create a true backyard retreat.